iotaledger/cli-wallet/documentation/docs/03_account.md

 ### `send-native-token`

-Sends native tokens to an address.
+Sends native tokens to an address with StorageDepositReturn and Expiration Unlock Condition.

 #### Parameters